-Prior to removing the electric fuel pump, the following check should be performed to determine that removal is necessary.
+Prior to removing the electric fuel pump, the following check should be performed to determine that removal is necessarv.

 - 1. Turn the ignition switch ON and listen for a momentary "whirring" sound of the pump building pressure.
 If the sound is heard (10 seconds), no electrical checks are necessary.
 Turn the ignition switch OFF. - 2.
-Disconnect the gasline hose from the throttle body; then install a suitable pressure gauge.
+Disconnect the gasline hose from the throttle body; then install the Fuel Pressure Test Kit.